 Flamsteed designations are named after the creator, Sir John Flamsteed.
-Sir John numbered the stars in the constellation with a number and the latin name, this star's Flamsteed designation is 23 Arietis with it shortened to 23 Are.
+Sir John named the stars in the constellation with a number and its latin name, this star's Flamsteed designation is 23 Arietis.
+The Flamsteed name can be shortened to 23 Are.

 BD number is the number that the star was filed under in the Durchmusterung or Bonner Durchmusterung, a star catalogue that was put together by the Bonn Observatory between 1859 to 1903.
 The star's BD Number is BD+19 342.

 More details on objects' alternative names can be found at Star Names .

 The location of the star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
 The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
 For 23 Arietis, the location is 02h 19m 08.73 and +19° 41` 16.8 .